The best investor updates include these 5 key items:

 - Product and Engineering can build features and improve algorithms which enable Mya to convert more conversations into hired candidates.

-Of course, in addition to your startup’s NSM, you will want to update your investors on the company’s progress toward top quarterly goals.
+It is important to keep your investors updated on the company’s progress toward top quarterly goals.

 Some examples of quarterly goals include targets for: